GQster/rp240ZeroMacroPad/README.md

 ## NOTE:
 I was haveing issues importing the libraries correctly and didn't want to spend the time to fix it.
-So I just coppied the `adafruit_ticks` and `adafruit_debounce` files into `code.py`.
+So I just coppied the `adafruit_ticks` and `adafruit_debounce` files into the root folder.
 This work fine, but is messy.